mguery/resume/index.md

 Collaborator • Emphathetic • Customer-focused • Planner & Organizer

+## [Info]

+**Reviews**

+* "...Marjy completed the job in a timely and professional manner.
+Marjy helped me by saving time and money."
+* "...found the experience very easygoing.
+She is easy to work with."
+* "...an excellent teacher.
+I highly recommend her to guide you..."
+* "...unfailingly polite to the librarians she worked with and the students she was tutoring.
+Most notable was her patience with sometimes difficult patrons who could be frustrated in learning new computer skills."

+[See how I can add value to your team](https://secure.plum.io/p/hk14dNZ_esxZzpK9gEMvXg), [watch YouTube videos](https://www.youtube.com/@marjyg/videos), [view resume](https://docs.google.com/document/d/1tBZ8X7tb-ApQqWWxV3zdDfPBW2BqRVGasmktyJaektc), get in touch with me on [LinkedIn](https://www.linkedin.com/in/msguery).

 ## [Qualifications]

 - Quick learner and thrives in a fast-paced environment